 Where MVPs can go wrong…

-Although there are many perks that a minimum viable product can offer you, there are also a few weak spots that you might want to keep an eye out for.
+So, now that we’ve covered what an MVP is and why you might need it, let’s have a look at some of the drawbacks that might come up when using this approach as well.
+Although there are many perks that a Minimum Viable Product can offer you, there are also a few weak spots that you might want to keep an eye out for.

 MVPs can work really well for some businesses, and not so well for others.
 It largely depends on what your specific requirements and needs are.

 Here are the few shortcomings of an MVP:

 - It requires a lot of upfront work